gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/README.md

 <img width="659" height="424" alt="image" src="https://github.com/user-attachments/assets/b8d97083-3a64-441b-8a1b-cab42bdc7771" />

 ## 3. Data Preparation
-- We dropped 'user_id', 'email', 'phone_number', 'browser_fingerprint', 'ip_address'
+- Following columns were dropped 'user_id', 'email', 'phone_number', 'browser_fingerprint', 'ip_address'
 - The Data File when observed did not contain any blanks or other irrelevant data which needed larger specific substitutions or transformations.
-However we did define...
+However the following were defined...

 🔹Pipeline SimpleImputer - StandardScalar
 🔹Pipeline SimpleImputer - OneHotEncoder